 So, “What is Biogas”?
 The term ‘biogas’ is commonly used to refer to a gas which has been produced by the biological breakdown of organic matter in the absence of oxygen.
 The gases methane, hydrogen and carbon monoxide can be combusted or oxidized with oxygen and the resultant energy release allows biogas to be used as a fuel.

 In the same way that ethanol and biodiesel have been around for a long time, biogas has a long history.
+So, what is biogas from the point of view of history?
 Back in the 13th century, explorer Marco Polo noted that the Chinese used covered sewage tanks to generate power.
 The author of Robinson Crusoe – Daniel Defoe – referred to biogas technologies back in the 17th century.
 Biogas has been used widely in the UK for centuries and back in 1895, the city of Exeter used gas from sewage to power its city street lamps.

 According to its composition, biogas presents characteristics interesting to compare with natural gas and propane.
 Biogas is a gas appreciably lighter than air, it produces twice as less calories by combustion with equal volume of natural gas.

 Biogas is Awesome – But Has The Process Been Hijacked By Big Business?!

 Biogas is also known as biomethane (when further purified and compressed), swamp gas, landfill gas, or digester gas—is the gaseous product of anaerobic digestion (decomposition without oxygen) of organic matter.
 In addition to providing electricity and heat, biogas is useful as a vehicle fuel.
 When processed to high purity standards, biogas is called renewable natural gas (biomethane), and can substitute for natural gas as an alternative fuel for natural gas vehicles.

 The following is our video which answers the question of “What is Biogas”?

 You can also watch the above video on What is Biogas? on YouTube here.